tacandtone/tacton-cpq-lwc-template/readme.md

 6) Download code
 Select manifest -> package.xml , right click and select "Retrieve this Source from Org" Once done you should have all components etc in your project.

+7) Copy the code in this repository to your new project

+8) Log in to salesforce and enter setup

+9) Search for "Change data capture" and add the Quote object to the selected entities